-In this tutorial, we’ll be using Adobe Photoshop to create an abstract “Flying Car Illustation”.
+In this tutorial, we’ll use Adobe Photoshop to create an abstract “Flying Car Illustration”.
 This is what we will be creating with this Photoshop tutorial.

 We’ll start with a selection exercise with the old car, then we’ll add flying rocks with tower and wires.
 Then, we will add in three birds, including one that is in mid-motion.
 We will also be utilizing some free 3D render and fractal packs to enhance the abstract aspect of the illustration.
 It’s going to be a fun exercise – all 75 steps of it!

 - How To Create Stunning Flaming Text Effect

 - How to Draw a Balinese Barong Mask

 - How to Create a Painting Effect

 Before we start though, grab these resources we will be needing:

 - Grunge Texture